Karaoke: North America and Europe

 Karaoke made a brief appearance in Sofia Coppola's 2003 movie Lost in Translation, and it was, three years before, the primary focus of Bruce Paltrow's 2000 film Duets, written by John Bynum and starring Paltrow's daughter Gwyneth and Huey Lewis, "anchor-man" of Huey Lewis and the News.

 Also popular among the international performing arts community in Europe, a group of Finnish producers organized an international karaoke competition called KWC (Karaoke World Championships).
 Their 2011 international karaoke competition has attracted ABC producers to help host America's karaoke competition in Las Vegas Nevada called Karaoke Battle USA.
 The competition is promised to select 1 male and 1 female contestant to represent the U.S. in the international arena.
 Largely supported by the Broadway community in Times Square, Pulse Karaoke Lounge sponsored 2011's New York state karaoke finals to select individuals representing New York in the eastern finals.

 According to The New York Times, the dozens of karaoke bars in Portland, Oregon make it not just "the capital of karaoke" in the United States, but "one of the most exciting music scenes in America."

+From the mid 2010s to the early 2020s, late night talk show host James Corden ran a popular segment named ‘Carpool Karaoke’ on his program, The Late Late Show With James Corden, where Corden would sing karaoke with famous celebrities such as Mariah Carey and Paul McCartney while sitting in a moving automobile.
+Per Corden, the segment was inspired by pop singer George Michael.